hardscrabble/hardscrabble.github.io/_posts/2012-12-02-on-an-airplane.md

 ---
 layout: post
-title: "I am on an airplane"
+title: I am on an airplane
 date: 2012-12-02 11:04 AM
 category: personal
+tags:
-tags: the miracle of flight, college, family, memories, camp, teen tour, life, namaste
+- the miracle of flight
+- college
+- family
+- memories
+- camp
+- teen tour
+- life
+- namaste
 ---

 I am flying to California with my sister and my dad and we're going to look at some schools that she has applied to.
 I'm grateful I was invited on this trip.
 I'm not sure I'm strictly necessary.